awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 Currently, AWS Systems Manager supports migrating from SSM Agent to the CloudWatch agent for collecting logs and metrics on 64\-bit versions of Windows only\.
 For information about setting up the CloudWatch agent on other operating systems, and for complete information about using the CloudWatch agent, see [Collect metrics from Amazon Elastic Compute Cloud instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)*\.
 You can use the CloudWatch agent on other supported operating systems, but you will not be able to use Systems Manager to perform a tool migration\.

 After the migration succeeds, check your results in CloudWatch to ensure you are receiving the metrics, logs, or Windows event logs you expect\.
 If you are satisfied with the results, you can optionally [Store CloudWatch agent configuration settings in Parameter Store](#monitoring-cloudwatch-agent-store-config)\.
-If the migration is not successful or the results are not as expected, you can [Rolling back to log collection with SSM Agent](#monitoring-cloudwatch-agent-roll-back)\.
+If the migration isn't successful or the results aren't as expected, you can [Rolling back to log collection with SSM Agent](#monitoring-cloudwatch-agent-roll-back)\.

 **Note**
 If you want to migrate a source configuration file that includes a `{hostname}` entry, then be aware that the `{hostname}` entry can change the value of the field after the migration is complete\.
 For example, say that the following `"LogStream": "{hostname}"` entry maps to a server named *MyLogServer001*\.